rlaker/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │   ├── exploratory    <- Quick exploration of data
-    │                         `1.0-jqp-initial-data-exploration`.
+    |   └── reports        <- More mature documents that create a repeated output
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    │   ├── understand     <- Finalised analysis pieces on a certain area │   ├── presentations  <- Presentation files with the date at the start, e.g. 24_02_06_title
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── environment.yaml   <- Conda environment file for reproducing the analysis environment.
-    │                         generated with `pip freeze > requirements.txt`
-    │
+    ├── requirements.txt   <- Installs the local package in -e mode and any non-conda packages │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── pyproject.toml     <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    │   └── mypkg/
-    │   ├── __init__.py    <- Makes src a Python module
+    │       __init__.py    <- Makes src a Python module
     │       │
     │       ├── data       <- Scripts to download or generate data │       │   └── make_dataset.py
     │       │
     │       ├── features   <- Scripts to turn raw data into features for modeling │       │   └── build_features.py
     │       │
     │       ├── models     <- Scripts to train models and then use trained models to make │       │   │                 predictions
     │       │   ├── predict_model.py
     │       │   └── train_model.py
     │       │
     │       └── visualization  <- Scripts to create exploratory and results oriented visualizations │           └── visualize.py
     │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    └── docs               <- Documentation from either make docs_md or docs_html

 --------